Sunday, October 15, 2023

 Exploring Shadow Lake from the Lodge

-When you arrive at the lodge, staff will give you suggestions for day hikes from the lodge while staying there.
-The easiest choice, and the one we enjoyed on our middle day, is simply heading to the nearby lake and then walking further to the back of the lake as far as you want to go.
+The easiest choice for a day hike is simply heading to the nearby lake and then walking further to the back of the lake as far as you want to go.

 You can see a map and read about the hike on the All Trails site here: Shadow Lake and the Cirque above the lake

 If you download the hike on your phone using the All Trails app, you'll find the unmarked side trail leading to a set of Parks Canada red chairs located on a peninsula half way along the lake.
-If you somehow miss finding the trail, as we did, watch for it on your way back from the end of the lake.
-You'll see the chairs as you hike back towards the lodge and then you'll know to watch for the next side trail. - This worked for us because we missed the trail on our way out.
+If you somehow miss finding the trail, watch for it on your way back from the end of the lake.
+You'll see the chairs as you hike back towards the lodge and then you'll know to watch for the next side trail.

 Day Hiking to Gibbon Pass (with Little Copper summit extension)

-Photos earlier in this story show what you can usually expect to see at Gibbon Pass in autumn.
-Meanwhile, the photos below show what we experienced on our hike out from the lodge Sunday after we had snow two nights in a row.
+The photo above shows what you can usually expect to see at Gibbon Pass in autumn.
+Meanwhile, the photos below show what we experienced on our hike out from the lodge in 2024 after we had snow two nights in a row.

 From the pass, it's only another 300-400 metres of height gain to reach the summit of Little Copper where you'll find incredible views over the entire Bow Valley as well as views down to Shadow Lake.

-We hiked to the summit on our way out, so it made for a longer but very worthwhile day.
-And I'm pretty sure there's "usually" a trail to the top of Little Copper.
-We had too much snow when we were there, and had to create our own route (mostly hiking straight up through the larch trees, and then straight up the snow covered rock near the top.)
+I'm pretty sure there's "usually" a trail to the top of Little Copper, but we had too much snow when we were there, and had to create our own route (mostly hiking straight up through the larch trees, and then straight up the snow covered rock near the top.)

-From the lodge, Gibbon Pass and Little Copper would be a nice 3-4 hour day hike and you'd be back in plenty of time for afternoon tea.
+From the lodge, Gibbon Pass and Little Copper would be a nice 3-4 hour day hike and you'd be back in plenty of time for an afternoon nap.

 See the map and read about the hike on the All Trails website here: Little Copper Mountain via Gibbon Pass .